-In several ways, Tinder takes you to the real life.
+In several ways, Tinder takes you to real life.
 These days, people make impulsive and instant decisions most time.
 You are not going to like anyone instantly unless you have a first physical attraction.

-Tinder is widely based on the human behavior.
+Tinder is widely based on human behavior.
 This is what makes it some popular and effective.
 It has also used the concept of word of mouth marketing.
 The on-boarding of the user should be smooth and the user-friendliness is of the essence for a successful word of mouth.
 If someone recommended you using something with their own experience, but you are facing trouble in using it, there is no use of that thing for you.
 The point is, the app should be equally simple and easy to use for everyone with clear and simple navigation.

 To start using this app, you need to simply connect your Facebook account with Tinder, select your photos, and start swiping.
 The moment you start swiping you have started dating without even adding your photos.

 You do not even need to review the four-step tutorial that this application offers.
 The application is so easy to understand and use that you can skip the tutorial from logging in using Facebook and start using it.
-It is immensely simple application and this has encouraged the word of mouth marketing for this application.
-They do not have to market it in wide scale, however, they did.
+It is an immensely simple application and this has encouraged the word of mouth marketing for this application.
+They do not have to market it on a wide scale, however, they did.

 Although there is a bio section also, you do not have to create a well-defined profile of yours.
 Tinder takes all the information from your Facebook account – your likes, friends, and develops mutual friends and shared interests and start sending you the potential matches.

-Usually, in any other dating site you need to create your bio add interests, food, movies etc. to start using it.
+Usually, in any other dating site you need to create your bio add interests, food, movies, etc. to start using it.
 But in Tinder, by this time you start swiping the potential match.

 The mobile app is much handier and earlier than the desktop for Tinder’s fast-driving dating activities.
 You simply have to swipe left or right on your smartphone which you will feel natural.